Asoka de Silva

 RU: That’s a difficult responsibility to, to place on a judge’s shoulders.

 That’s the thing.
 So we can't, that, if the people here also, if the accused plead guilty, that is what we try to get.
-To see whether they are any mitigatory circumstances, to enable us to give him a lighter sentence.
+To see whether there are any mitigatory circumstances, to enable us to give him a lighter sentence.
 But the other system is quite okay; they do it openly and before your own people.
 I think that is a marvelous system.

 RU: What incentive if any is there to plead guilty at your level?
 Do you have many pleas of guilty at your level?